iotalambda/SurrogateAttribute.Fody/README.md

 }
 ```

-Attributes implementing `ISurrogateAttribute` are replaced with their `TargetAttributes` and then removed from the assembly at build time using IL weaving.
+Usages of attributes that implement `ISurrogateAttribute` are replaced by their corresponding `TargetAttributes` and then removed from the assembly at build time using IL weaving.

 ## Supported features
 TODO